berkmancenter/lumendatabase/doc/ELASTICSEARCH_INDEXING.md

 * There's a problem with elasticsearch and you've got a corrupted index
 * You change the index mapping
 * You're setting things up for the first time

+## Customizing the index names

+`app/models/entity.rb` and `app/models/searchability.rb` define the index names for `Entity` and `Notice` respectively.
+You do not need to do anything about this.

+However, if you would like to customize index names (e.g. to allow for multiple instances or zero-downtime upgrades), you can set the environment variable `ES_INDEX_SUFFIX`.
+Your specified string will be added to the end of the index name.